-15. U. T. EL PASO: MODIFICATION OF THERMAL ENERGY PLANT - REPORT OF REVISED RATE STRUCTURE AND REVISED LEASE AGREEMENT.--At its meeting on April 24, 1973, the Board of Regents authorized Deputy Chancellor Walker to cause Lone Star Energy Company to make modifications to its thermal energy plant equipment at U. T. El Paso to use fuel oil as an alternate source of fuel.
-Deputy Chancellor Walker was further authorized to negotiate a lease agreement for land required for the installation of underground fuel oil storage tanks and also negotiate a revised utility rate structure which would pay for the capital costs involved in the modifications.
+12. U. T. El Paso - Modifications of Thermal Energy Plant (Formerly Central Energy Plant): Report of Revised Rate Structure and Lease Agreement with Lone Star Energy Company. --The Administration reported that in accordance with authorization granted by the Board of Regents on April 24, 1973, System President Walker had successfully negotiated with Lone Star Energy Company for: (a) modifications to its thermal energy plant [formerly called Central Energy Plant] equipment at The University of Texas at El Paso to use fuel oil as an alternate source of fuel; (b) a lease agreement for land required for the installation of underground fuel oil storage tanks; and (c) revised utility rate structure to pay for the capital costs involved in the modifications.
+The latter (revised utility rates) is in effect.